NGYeung/U-AutoRec-KAN/README.md

 *$`A \circ B = A(B)`$ is the notation for function compositions.*

+## Model Architecture

+Our model includes an encoder layer, a bottleneck, a dropout layer (0.1), and a decoder layer.

+Gaussian noise is added into the input, making it a denoising autoencoder.
+Detailded chose of parameters can be found in the configaruation files in the repository.

 ### An Illustration of the model

 <img src="model_illustration.jpg" alt="image" width="80%">